 That perspective helps me be more intentional in seeking to follow the Holy Spirit’s specific instructions for today, and today’s setting.

-After significant time off work, his financial needs forced him to return to his pastorate and work part-time despite limited mobility and very low energy.
-The politics in his church had not eased in the least.
-He worked as hard as he was able until he died of a heart attack in his mid forties.
+After significant time off work, Phil’s financial needs forced him to return to his pastorate and work part-time – despite his impaired mobility and very low energy.
+Meanwhile politics in his parish had not eased in the least, his predecessor still in residence, and no more helpful than before.
+Phil worked as hard as he was able until he died of a heart attack in his mid forties.

 I believe that poor Phil suffered unnecessarily – in part – because of that paradigm.

-My friend Drew did not want to feel he needed to keep “banging his head on a brick wall” on an indefinite basis.
+My friend Drew made clear to me that he did not want to feel he needed to keep “banging his head on a brick wall” on an indefinite basis.
 So I encouraged him to ask the Lord what is his specific assignment at his current church.
 It could be:

 A Timeframe: Use your gifts.
-Make your offering for a set time frame.
+Make your offering for a pre-defined time frame.
 Four of my church assignments have been time-framed by my employer.

 An Outcome: Use your gifts.
 Make your offering until such and such an outcome has eventuated.